 After a series of tweets on the topic of what to put on top of its biscuits, Weetabix posted this tweet on 9 February: "Why should bread have all the fun, when there's Weetabix?
 Serving up @HeinzUK Beanz on bix for breakfast with a twist.” #ItHasToBeHeinz #HaveYouHadYourWeetabix

 The tweet went viral with more than 38 000 retweets to date and thousands of comments and likes.
 It prompted some hilarious reactions from other brands on Twitter.
 Tinder UK tweeted that "We'd swipe right…" KFC UK & Ireland said: "Let's set aside our differences to prosecute this under the Geneva Convention" and the US Embassy in London added: "This is not the 🇺🇸 🇬🇧 we were hoping for…" Xbox UK added its opinion too: "💎 Rare Achievement Unlocked 💎 literally the worst thing we've ever seen."

 Weetabix is the clear winner here.
 Its tweet gained the brand a great deal of attention and managed to leave a good taste in people's mouths because of its playful tone and execution.

 Brands have to walk a tightrope, but with the right partner, you can successfully navigate social media to get the right kind of buzz around your brand.
-Check out our offering to find out more about how we can help you with your social media.
+Check out our Digital Marketing Brochure to find out more about how we can help you with your social media.